MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-configure-boards.md

 In this way, all teams can manage their own workload and priorities while clearly understanding how their work supports those epics managed in the portfolio team's backlog.
 At the same time, the portfolio team can monitor progress of its backlog on their own Kanban board, prioritize the items on their backlog, and view progress across release trains.

 All this might sound complicated, but it actually takes very little configuration to set up the teams and get started.
 In order to go from one project with one default team, we'll first define each team while automatically creating a default area path for that team.
 Then we'll reconfigure the flat set of area paths to a hiearchical structure.
-Next, will define the iteration paths to support the release structure we want and the program and feature teams to use.
+Next, will define the iteration paths to support the release structure we want and the program and Agile teams to use.
 Lastly, we'll configure each team and populate the membership of teams.

 ## Define your teams

 To start, we'll simply add each team, creating a default area path for each.
 Later in this article, we'll configure those area paths into the necessary hierarchy.
 This structure maps the following SAFe® teams to Azure Boards teams:
 - Portfolio team -> default top-level team, the Fabrikam team (already defined)
 - Program teams -> secondary-level teams, Fiber Suite and Service Suite
-- Feature teams -> tertiary-level teams defined under Fiber Suite and Service Suite.
+- Agile teams -> tertiary-level teams defined under Fiber Suite and Service Suite.

 You'll need to be a [project administrator](../../organizations/security/add-users-team-project.md) to perform these steps.
 If you need more-detailed guidance, see [Portfolio management](portfolio-management.md).